crystalthedeveloper/theme-switcher-app/README.md

 # 🌓 Theme Switcher App for Webflow

-A simple OAuth-powered Webflow app + Designer extension that injects the Theme Switcher script into your project head.
+Designer extension that injects the Theme Switcher script into your project head (no REST injection).

 ---